sahareitam/sahareitam/README.md

 ---

 ## 🌍 Beyond Code
-👨‍🏫 When I’m not coding, I’m tutoring math, mentoring youth, or catching waves in the world of **kite surfing**.
-Oh, and if you’re into tech-meets-medicine ideas, let’s talk!
+🏄‍♂️ When I’m not coding, you’ll find me riding waves, snowboarding, or soaking up the sun at the beach.
+Always open to exciting collaborations and innovative ideas!

 ---